khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 Right now only ElasticSearch v8 is supported.

 ### DSL
-IntelX makes use of [django-elasticsearch-dsl](https://django-elasticsearch-dsl.readthedocs.io/en/latest/about.html) to index Job results into elasticsearch.
+ThreatMatrix makes use of [django-elasticsearch-dsl](https://django-elasticsearch-dsl.readthedocs.io/en/latest/about.html) to index Job results into elasticsearch.
 The `save` and `delete` operations are auto-synced so you always have the latest data in ES.

 In the `env_file_app_template`, you'd see various elasticsearch related environment variables.
 The user should spin their own Elastic Search instance and configure these variables.

 #### Kibana

 Intel Owl provides a Kibana's "Saved Object" configuration (with example dashboard and visualizations).
-It can be downloaded from [here](https://github.com/khulnasoft/IntelX/blob/develop/configuration/Kibana-Saved-Conf.ndjson) and can be imported into Kibana by going to the "Saved Objects" panel (http://localhost:5601/app/management/kibana/objects).
+It can be downloaded from [here](https://github.com/khulnasoft/ThreatMatrix/blob/develop/configuration/Kibana-Saved-Conf.ndjson) and can be imported into Kibana by going to the "Saved Objects" panel (http://localhost:5601/app/management/kibana/objects).

 #### Example Configuration